opengeospatial/TrainingDML-AI_SWG/model-extension/README.md

 </div>
 <div align=center> Figure 2.
 UML model</div>

+### 4.2 AI_DeepLearningModel
+A deep learning model is represented as AI_AbstractDeepLearningModel.
+A set of basic attributes are defined for AI_AbstractDeepLearningModel.
+These include the identification, name for findability; providers, references, citations, and license for copyright; inputs, outputs, deep learning framework, save format, dependencies, and resources for reusability; version, created time, and updated time for update.
+These basic attributes can also be seen as a minimum set of metadata to define a simple payload.

+#### 4.2.1 Class Definitions

 ## 5. Use Cases
 A collection of some encoded deep learning models:
 |Model Name|Training Dataset|Description|JSON|Download|